mnaeimaei/predictive-maintenance-ai/README.md

 These columns are prediction targets and are **not used as model inputs**.

 - **RUL (Remaining Useful Life)** — The number of cycles remaining until machine failure.
 This value decreases from the beginning of the machine's life to zero and serves as the regression target (**y_rul**).

 - **failure_imminent** — A binary indicator equal to 1 when **RUL ≤ 30**, and 0 otherwise.
 It identifies machines in their final 30 operating cycles and serves as the classification target (**y_cls**).

 ## Model and Architecture Design

 The model performs two tasks simultaneously through a **multi-task learning** framework, using a window of recent sensor readings as input:

 1. **Regression** — *"How long until it fails?"* → Predict **Remaining Useful Life (RUL)** as the number of cycles remaining before failure.
 This output supports maintenance planning by estimating the available time before intervention is required.

 2. **Classification** — *"Is this machine about to fail?"* → Predict **failure_imminent** (yes/no).
 This output serves as an early warning signal, indicating whether immediate maintenance action may be necessary.

 LSTM and Transformer architectures were selected because predictive maintenance is fundamentally a **multivariate time-series problem**.
 The input consists not of a single set of sensor values but of a sequence of recent sensor observations.
-Therefore, temporal changes in sensor behavior must be learned in order to capture machine degradation patterns.
+Temporal changes in sensor behavior must therefore be learned in order to capture machine degradation patterns.

 The **LSTM** architecture is well suited for this task because sequences are processed step by step, enabling temporal degradation patterns to be captured through recurrent memory mechanisms.

 The **Transformer** architecture is also well suited for this task because its attention mechanism allows each timestep to be compared directly with all other timesteps within the input window.
-This capability enables important degradation signals, anomalous spikes, and long-range temporal dependencies to be identified effectively.
+This enables important degradation signals, anomalous spikes, and long-range temporal dependencies to be identified effectively.

-Other approaches, including Random Forest, XGBoost, CNN, GRU, and Autoencoder-based models, could also be employed as baseline methods or future extensions.
+Other approaches — including Random Forest, XGBoost, CNN, GRU, and autoencoder-based models — could also be employed as baseline methods or future extensions.
 However, LSTM and Transformer architectures were selected to compare two powerful sequence-modeling paradigms: **recurrent memory-based learning** and **attention-based learning**.

 ```text
 Raw Sensor Stream